thewpcommunitycollective/.github/profile/README.md

 **The WP Community Collective (The WPCC)** is an independent member-driven nonprofit organization dedicated to strengthening open source contribution by supporting the people and communities who sustain it.

-Our values are center in open governance, transparency, and collective action.
-This GitHub organization houses the operational, administrative, and programmatic infrastructure for The WPCC, including documentation of active projects, governance policies, and archives.
+Our values are centered in open governance, transparency, and collective action.
+This GitHub account houses the operational, administrative, and programmatic infrastructure for The WPCC, including documentation of active projects, governance policies, and archives.

 > ***The sustainability of open source technology depends on the wellbeing of the people and communities who contribute to it.***